Look Ahead: What Are Your Goals and How to Start Now

 Most people have a goal in mind—go on a vacation, buy a home, save for retirement.
-But a goal without a plan is just a dream.
+But a goal without a plan is just a wish.
 This post will help you articulate what your goals are and devise a plan to achieve them.

 Write it down

 How many goals do you have in your head with no real way of knowing if you're on track to reaching it?
 The first step is to clearly articulate for yourself what your financial goals are.
 Maybe you want to save up for a vacation, a home or for retirement.
 Maybe you want to start small and save up for a bike or a new computer.
 Whatever you're saving for, best to write it down because what gets measured gets improved.

 Calculate what it will take to get there